coodos/coodos/README.md

 ## [Lifeline](https://lifeline-codehack.herokuapp.com/)
 > credits to [Sahil](https://github.com/sahil2004/) for Help with frontend and [Danish](https://github.com/danishsinghsethi/) for help with UI/UX

-<br>A mental health support platform made for people to talk and relieve stress
+A mental health support platform made for people to talk and relieve stress

 ## [Cookbook Magic](https://cookbookmagic.herokuapp.com/)
 A platform where users can dynamically generate recipe E-Books